 The roads in are narrow with low-hanging branches (not suitable for big rigs), but the sites are nicely shaded and level.
 Each site has water and electricity (30-amp), as well as a fire ring and picnic table.

 4. Carrabelle Beach RV Resort, Carrabelle

-This resort is just across the road from Carrabelle Beach on Florida’s Forgotten Coast.
+This resort is across the road from Carrabelle Beach on Florida’s Forgotten Coast.
 In addition to their full hookup RV sites with level concrete pads, Carrabelle Resort has oceanview lofts, cottages, and cabins.
-Their amenities include a pool, playground, pet area, WiFi, showers, and rec room.
+Their amenities include a pool, playground, pet area, WiFi, showers, and a rec room.

 Crooked River Lighthouse is only a minute up the road.
 You can climb the historic structure or just browse their Keeper’s House Museum and Gift Shop.
 Also nearby is St. George Island with lots of shops, restaurants, and biking/jogging trails.

 5. Beverly Beach RV Camptown RV Resort, Flagler Beach